 Once I’d oggled everything — compared produce, sampled samples, sniffed flowers — then I got to work.
 Sometimes, I’ll have a list for a recipe that I’ve compiled at the coffee shop.
 Other days, I’ll freeform with whatever looks good.
 This past weekend was a mix of both.

-I’d decided on making corn clam chowder, so I stocked up on carrots, celery, chives, corn, leeks, thyme, and sourdough bread (for croutons!).
+I’d decided on making corn clam chowder (update: recipe here), so I stocked up on carrots, celery, chives, corn, leeks, thyme, and sourdough bread (for croutons!).

 I also swooped up honeycrisp apples, scallions, tomatoes… and an insane zucchini muffin with a sugar-crusted top.
 Nom.

 Coffee to stay.
 Grocery list.
 One run through to look.
 One run through to shop.
-It’s my ritual, and I love it.
+It’s my ritual, this time for the Portland Farmers’ Market, and I love it.